polmoneys/boost/Readme.md

 ```

-Some components require more complex **classNames** prop, an Input as example:
+Some components require more complex **classNames** prop, an Input:

 ```jsx